RasaHQ/rasa/docs/fallback.rst

-:desc: Fallback and default actions in Rasa
+:desc: Choose smart fallback thresholds and actions to ensure accuracy and performance of your bot responses using Rasa NLU for conversational bots.
 .. _section_fallback:

 Confidence and Fallback Intents